 Today those two sisters are pretty close.
 They live many miles apart but call each other often to check-in.
 Nice.

 My Sister Lynne

 My sisters mean a lot to me as well.
-Sure, we had conflicts and disagreements but it is best to put aside petty arguments for the sake of family.
-After all friends come and go; they sprout, grow strong, then wither slowly; but sisters are sisters forever.
+Sure, we had conflicts and disagreements but it is best to put aside petty arguments for the sake of the family.
+After all, friends come and go; they sprout, grow strong, then wither slowly; but sisters are sisters forever.